--Post-eclipse in Nashville

 For her 90th birthday, Ravi sported a special onesie: (front) “My GG's a poet/and I'm proud to show it" and (back) "Congrats GG on 90 wonderful years".

 Avi Shultz, PhD, is Director, Industrial Efficiency and Decarbonization Office in the U.S. Dept. of Energy’s Advanced Manufacturing Programs in the Office of Energy Efficiency & Renewable Energy.

 He described the Concentrating Solar-Thermal Power program he previously supervised to Design News.
 To Federal Radio News and Green Tech Media, he was interviewed about a new effort to find low-cost solar desalination solutions.

 At Thanksgiving 2018, he married Michelle Weinberger, witnessed by four generations of both families, at what seemed like the United Nations of Love.

-Nora continues to do family research, past and present, on all our branches: Harold’s maternal
+Nora continues to do family history and updated “census” outreach, on all our branches:

 To the Mandel Maven's Nest